How to maximise your creativity in the mornings and start your day right?

 Actually, it doesn’t matter how much you write.
 You just need to start scribing down the first thing that comes into your mind and go from there.

 Alternatively, you could write a gratitude list.
-That’s my favourite thing to do if I feel like morning mages aren’t my thing some mornings.
+That’s my favorite thing to do if I feel like morning mages aren’t my thing some mornings.
 I’ve also listed some gratitude journals that do wonders for you here.

 Gratitude is probably the only thing I will ever push you to do no-matter-what.
 Its benefits in your life are absolutely incredible.
 A simple list of things you appreciate in your life and you cannot buy with money is your shortest way to achieving happiness.